Tracking The Lives Of Veterans To Figure Out Where They Slip Through The Cracks

 Lorraine says it’s about spotting early warning triggers and disarming them.
 If the theory works, it can be replicated by the group in other communities, or by other community groups who want to take the lead themselves.

-“One of the things that we say is you never helped anyone who didn’t know,” he says.
-“And there are far more veterans who are unknown to their community who are interested in giving back.
+“One of the things that we say is you never helped anyone you didn’t know,” he says.
+“And there are far more veterans who are unknown to their community or who are interested in giving back.
 That’s where the strength of the community program comes in.
-Not only are you serving those who are looking for, help but you’re giving opportunities to those who want to serve.”
+Not only are you serving those who are looking for help, but you’re giving opportunities to those who want to serve.”

-Note: Correction: The article originally misstated the budget of the initiative.